SimonLeclere/Js-String-Cleaner/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/SimonLeclere/Js-String-Cleaner/issues).
-You can also take a look at the [contributing guide](https://github.com/SimonLeclere/Js-String-Cleaner/blob/master/CONTRIBUTING.md).
+<br><br>
+PS: If you want to add new characters, don't hesitate to make a pull request or to contact me on Discord : `sιмση ℓεcℓεяε#5765`.

 ## Show your support